near/docs/docs/1.concepts/new-to-near.md

 ---
 id: new-to-near
-title: New to NEAR?
+title: What is NEAR?
-sidebar_label: New to NEAR?
 ---

 Welcome!
-If you have questions along the way, join our community on [Discord](http://near.chat/) and reach out!
-We're here to help.

-## What is NEAR? {#what-is-near}

 NEAR is a blockchain that has been built from the ground up to be high-performant, incredibly secure, and infinitely scalable all while supporting sustainability.

 Simply put, NEAR is a [layer one](https://blockchain-comparison.com/blockchain-protocols/), [sharded](https://near.org/blog/near-launches-nightshade-sharding-paving-the-way-for-mass-adoption), [proof-of-stake](https://en.wikipedia.org/wiki/Proof_of_stake) blockchain built for usability and scalability.